CondeNast/Responsive-Design-Best-Practices/README.md

 ### First, what is responsive design?

 Being responsive allows you to use the same code to serve different platforms and devices, which reduces the amount of requests made to fetch resources.
 A mobile-first approach is trending heavily now, which forces you to approach the development and design of a website from a broader perspective than a traditional desktop site.

 So how do we do this?

-The basics:
+This repo contains example files of a non-responsive file (CM-offer.html) converted to responsive (CM-offer-responsive.hmtl).
+Ideally you begin the process with responsive in mind, but this example shows how to convert an existing page to a responsive design.

+We'll cover the basics that will get you started down the responsive path, which include separating styling from markup using Cascading Style Sheets (CSS), lean and concise HyperText Markup Language (HTML) and object-oriented Javascript (JS).

+Let's start with HTML!

 ## HTML